For loops and range()

 range(6) generates the numbers 0, 1, 2, 3, 4, 5.
 Six numbers in total, starting from 0.
 The last number (6) is not included, exactly like slicing.

-This is very useful when you want to repeat something an exact number of times:
+Reach for this when you want to repeat something an exact number of times:

 Result: